udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 >
 3) Anti-counterfeiting and anti-tampering: Once the assets are on the chain, the relevant data and transaction records can be effectively protected.
 Anti-counterfeiting and anti-tampering goals can be achieved, and thus moral hazard and financial risks can be reduced.
 >
 >4) Liquidity Demand: The relationship between value and liquidity is inextricably correlated.
 Liquidity is the term used to describe how easy it is to convert assets to cash.
 The more liquid the assets are, the easier their values are to be recognized.
 So liquidity has a very important influence on asset's value.
 Money, as medium of exchange, has a very high liquidity.
 In facet, it is the most liquid asset compared to everything else.
 Assets with fair liquidity includes cash equivalents such as stocks, bonds and options.
-And assets such as houses, cars, or farms, factory equipments, etc., have relatively low liquidity and are difficult to value.
-Therefore their market values may differ significantly.
+And assets such as houses, cars, or farms, factory equipment, etc., have relatively low liquidity and are difficult to value.
+Therefore, their market values may differ significantly.
 Traditionally, liquidity and value realization are implemented through intermediaries like eBay and Taobao, however, through tokenization blockchain has more potential for liquidity optimization.
 >
 >
 In addition to the above requirements, privacy is also a mandatory need that crypto assets must meet.